SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/ConditionalCustomWorkflow.md

 * **`scoped_variables`**: If a workflow is chosen, the user's last message will be passed to it and be available as `{agent1Input}`.
 * **`routeOverrides`**: If the `"Python"` or `"JavaScript"` route is chosen, the system prompt of the first node in that child workflow will be overridden with the specified text.
-Note that the keys are correctly capitalized.
+Note that the keys are matched case-insensitively.